Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Experimental Results

 To conclude, QA may be a valuable pricing heuristic but quantum technology needs to improve considerably in order to outperform classical heuristics, even when comparing to meta-heuristics like SA, which are typically less performant than problem-specific heuristics.
 Indeed, in state-of-the art branch-price-and-cut implementations, pricing is performed by specifically designed heuristics which are often very effective~\cite{Pecin2017,Pessoa2019}.
 While SA outperforms QA in reducing the number of expensive exact pricing calls, QA often leads to shorter runtimes than SA.
 Moreover, the major fraction of the QA runtime is consumed by classical computation.
 Thus, QA bears the potential to significantly outperform SA in terms of runtime.
 However, in order to solve instances where IP pricing is prohibitively expensive, much larger quantum processors with a considerably increased connectivity are required.

-\paragraph{Separation.} Next, we benchmark RCC separation via QA against SA and an established RCC separation heuristic included in the \emph{CVRPSEP} library (CS)~\cite{Lysgaard_2003}.
-Fig.~\ref{fig:concept_sep} visualizes our evaluation procedure.
-After solving the MP to optimality via column generation, we invoke a separation heuristic.
-As long as violated RCCs are found, we add them to the MP and re-optimize.
-We consider only those instances from Table~\ref{tab:instances} which have a non-zero integrality gap.
+\paragraph{Separation.} Next, we benchmark RCC separation via QA against SA and an established RCC separation heuristic included in the \emph{CVRPSEP} library (CS)~\cite{Lysgaard_2003,Lysgaard_2004}.
+Fig.~\ref{fig:concept_sep} visualizes our evaluation procedure. {We solve} the MP to optimality via column generation {and exact IP pricing with the same implementation as in the previous section.} {Then}, we invoke a separation heuristic. {While SA and QA are implemented with the same packages as in the pricing experiment, the RCC part of the CVRPSEP library is included in Python as a compiled C-library.} As long as violated RCCs are found, we add them to the MP and re-optimize. {Similar to the pricing experiments, we add all found violated RCCs.} We consider only those instances from Table~\ref{tab:instances} which have a non-zero integrality gap.
 The integrality gap is defined as with $c^*$ and $c^*_{LP}$ being the value of an optimum CVRP solution and an optimum solution to the relaxation \eqref{eq:mp_cvrp}, respectively.
-The separation QUBO model~\eqref{eq:rcc_qubo} is smaller than the pricing QUBO model~\eqref{eq:qubo_costfunction_cpctsp}.
-This allows us to consider larger instances with up to $32$ customers.
+The separation QUBO model~\eqref{eq:rcc_qubo} is smaller than the pricing QUBO model~\eqref{eq:qubo_costfunction_cpctsp}. {Moreover, from Table~\ref{tab:instances}, we conclude that the separation QUBOs are sparser than the pricing QUBOs on average.} This allows us to consider larger instances with up to $32$ customers.